microgp/microgp4/PARANOIA.md

 ### Cell Magic

-IPython has a system of commands known as *cell magic* (see: [built-in magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) in IPython documentation).
-It can be used to execute a cell in a Python interpreter with optimization flag:
+Jupyter allows using some IPython's [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html): A *cell magic* can be used to execute the content of a cell in a Python interpreter with an optimization flag:

 ```jupyterpython
 %%python -O